 I always put some really peculiar things on my travel bucket list.
-One of the first things that crawled its way onto it was visiting Gibraltar to get the ferry across the Mediterranean sea to Morocco.
-What a perfect little mix of British, European and Arabian culture.
+One of the first things that crawled its way onto it was visiting Gibraltar to get the shortest ferry across the Mediterranean sea to Morocco – what a perfect little mix of British, European and Arabian culture.
 Plus, you know, Gibraltar is full of monkeys.
 And history.

 What I didn’t expect was to fall in love with Gibraltar.

-Here is somewhere quintessentially British with a European twist – and much better weather.
-It takes pounds – in fact, it has its own spin-off of the British pound, but they are essentially the same.
+Here you have somewhere quintessentially British, with a European twist – and much better weather.
+It uses the pound – in fact, it has its own spin-off of the British pound, but they are essentially the same.
 They speak English.
-They are steeped in British war history.
+The whole place is steeped in British war history.
 Spain can argue all they like that Gibraltar should rightly belong to them, but Gibraltarians have voted consistently against joining them and are firmly on the British side. (sound familiar, Falklands?)

 Let’s face it.
 One of the coolest airports in the world.

 The second thing we did, after casually checking in to our hotel in a different country, was go on a dolphin watching tour.